LouisSko/pattern-recognition-term-project/README.md

 The project is organized into several code files, each dedicated to one of the four tasks.

-- `random_forest.py`: This file contains code related to training and tuning and testing the decision tree and random forest
+- `random_forest.py`: This file contains code related to training, tuning and testing the decision tree and random forest.

 - `model.py`: This file contains code related to the architecture of the Vision Transformer.